AlexStocks/redis-tool-set/readme.md

 * [webdis](https://github.com/nicolasff/webdis) - A very simple web server providing an HTTP interface to Redis.
 It uses hiredis, jansson, libevent, and [http-parser](https://github.com/nodejs/http-parser). star: 1595.
 * [Qedis](https://github.com/loveyacper/Qedis) - A C++11 implementation of Redis server. star: 4.
 * [AliRedis](http://blog.sina.com.cn/s/blog_e59371cc0101br74.html) - AliRedis, which is developed by Alibaba， use a new nginx-like(one-master-multi-worker) framework, in order to get full use of the CPU cores.
+* [RedisWeekly](http://redisweekly.com) - A once–weekly e-mail round-up of Redis news, articles, tools and libraries followed by more than 5 000 Redis developers.

 ---
 ## Redis Proxy